JanneMattila/www/docs/_posts/2024/01/2024-01-29-multiple-private-endpoints.markdown

 This can be especially hard, if you don't have access to the Private DNS Zone or some other easy way to troubleshoot the name resolution in your setup.

-And just to clarify: This same issue can happen with any other resource that supports Private Endpoints.
+And just to clarify: **This same issue can happen with any other resource that supports Private Endpoints.**
-I just used storage account as an example.
+I just used a storage account as an example.

 I hope you find this useful!